• Skip to main content

 Origin:

 Chapli kabab is a specialty of Pukhtun Cuisine, the food of Khyber Pakhtunkhwa, a province of Pakistan.
-These chapli kebabs are also called Peshawari kabab named after Peshawar, the capital city in the same province.
+These chapli kababs are also called Peshawari kabab named after Peshawar, the capital city in the same province.
 You can learn more about chapli kabab here!

-The word chapli is derived from chaprikh which means 'to flatten' in the Pashto language.
-The kebabs are round and flattened minced meat cutlets with coarsely grounded spices and chopped tomatoes.
+The word chapli is a pashto word derived from chaprikh which means 'to flatten' in the Pashto language.
+The kababs are round and flattened minced meat cutlets with coarsely grounded spices and chopped tomatoes.

-Why this recipe taste so good?
+Why does this recipe taste so good?

 • Moisture: Moisture goes in this recipe through onions and tomatoes.
 Make sure to squeeze excess water from onions before adding to the kebab.
 Add tomatoes just before frying the kebab as they can release too much water and break the kabab.

-• So easy: These kababs are so easy to make just mix, marinate and fry.
+• So easy: These kababs are so easy to make just mix, marinate, and fry.

 • Fry in tallow or ghee: This can make a major flavor change.

-Ingredient and Substitutes
+Ingredient

 Ingredients of chapli Kabab.

-Ingredients of chapli kabab marinate.
+Ingredients of chapli kabab recipe.

 • Mince: While mince of other kabab is processed twice for a fine texture.
 Chapli kabab's mince is processed just once and is like regular coarse mince (keema).
 It has 30% fat.
 Extra fat in the mince keeps the kabab moist and soft.
 It also binds the kabab and prevents it from breaking.

-• Spices: These kababs have a strong aroma of various spices.
-You need basic Indian spices to make chapli kabab.
-One less common spice is dried pomegranate arils.
+• Pomegranate arils: One less common spice is dried pomegranate arils.
 You can find it easily in Indian stores.
-If you can't find it, substitute it with mango powder ( AKA amchoor powder).
+If you can't find it, substitute it with mango powder (AKA amchoor powder).

 • 1 teaspoon of pomegranate molasses can also be a good substitute.
 The pomegranate arils add both tangy flavor and gritty texture to the kabab.
-Another common but non-staple spice is fennel seeds (AKA sauf), but it is optional.

 • Red chili flakes: I'm using red chili flakes to control the heat in the recipe.
 You can switch red chili with a load of slices of green chilies that are more authentic.